For Chanté Adams, Love’s Got Everything To Do With It

-Christopher John Rogers pant; Vintage top; Vintage shoes; Mara Paris earrings.
+Christopher John Rogers trouser; Vintage top; Vintage shoes; Mara Paris earrings.

 “My parents have always seen the value in being an artist.
 And I’ve always been very grateful for that,” Adams says.
 You can tell she’s as proud of her mom and dad as they are of her.
 “They’ve been front row at every show.
 At every movie premiere.
 They don’t miss a thing.”